Nutrient Neutrality information for developers

 For development proposals, which can’t mitigate on-site, the Council is preparing a borough Mitigation Strategy.
 This Mitigation Strategy will be a series of short, medium and long term solutions.

-In the interim, should you choose to submit an application that relies upon the borough Mitigation Strategy, please continue to prepare the nutrient calculations and provide these together with any additional information required (in accordance with the guidance above) and submit these as part of the planning application.
-Please also confirm in a covering letter that you intend to wait for the borough Mitigation Strategy.
+Should you choose to submit an application that relies upon strategic nutrient mitigation, please continue to prepare the nutrient calculations and provide these together with any additional information required (in accordance with the guidance above) and submit these as part of the planning application.
+Please also confirm in a covering letter that you intend to wait for strategic nutrient mitigation.

 Stodmarsh Operational Statement - March 2022